HectorRicardo/simple-music-app/README.md

 If the value returned from `onGetRoot` is non-null, a client should now attempt to traverse the service's content hierarchy to build a UI representation of it.
 (A client should try to do this even if the `BrowserRoot` returned was the empty `BrowserRoot`, because the client doesn't have a way to know that).
 The client will call the `MediaBrowser`'s `subscribe()` method with the ID of the `BrowserRoot` returned from `onGetRoot`.
 The `subscribe` method will end up calling the service's `onLoadChildren` method, which will return the children of the node passed in to `subscribe`.

 Here's the flow explained in detail.
-The algorithm is iterative
+The algorithm is iterative:

 1. The client calls the `MediaBrowserCompat.subscribe()` method, passing in the following as parameters:
-    - The ID of the node for which you want its children.
+    - The ID of the node whose children you want to obtain.
         - In the first iteration of the algorithm, this will be the ID of the `BrowserRoot` node returned from `onGetRoot`.
     - A callback that will be executed whenever the service returns the children of the requested node.
         - This callback has a `List<MediaItem>` as a parameter, which is precisely the result sent by back the service.